 As Congress considers deep cuts in legal assistance to the poor, The National Law Journal presents an in-depth report examining the impact of legal aid programs on clients and the politics surrounding funding.

-E-DISCOVERY: A SPECIAL REPORT
+LAW SCHOOLS: A SPECIAL REPORT

 FOREIGN CORRUPT PRACTICES ACT